 If someone is verbally showing humbleness and shows his thumb, you can probably guess he’s not being fully forthcoming.

 Thumbs coming out of back pockets are a bit of a tamer pose, as if the person was trying to hide the dominant attitude.

 Pointing at someone with the thumb is usually a gesture of ridicule and disrespect towards the person you point your thumb at.
 Usually it is not directly pointed at the person you’re speaking to, but it’s pointed towards a third party.

 Thumbs from Coat Pockets

-It’s common to people feeling in a superior position.
-The boss will walk around the office wit the thumbs out of his coat pockets and when he’s not there the second in the line of command is likely to do so.
+It’s common for people feeling in a superior position.
+The boss will walk around the office with the thumbs out of his coat pockets and when he’s not there the second in the line of command is likely to do so.
 None of the subordinate is likely to do it around the boss.

 Evaluation and Deceit Signals